cbonoz/carbon22/README.md

 ### Future work

-* Expand to other cloud service platforms (GCP, AWS, DigitalOcean, etc.)
+* Expand region analysis to other cloud service platforms (GCP, AWS, DigitalOcean, etc.)
 * More dynamic recomendations based on job to be done.
+* Create integrations that can support querying CarbonOracle in real time in pipeline flow.
+* Create a business platform that enables companies to track their net engineering green performance on a dashboard

 ### Useful links
 * https://taikai.network/gsf/hackathons/carbonhack22